dani3lcruise/A.L.F.R.E.D/README.md

 # A.L.F.R.E.D
-An AIBot which would help poor and the needy in times of a pandemic.
+An AIBot abbrieviated as Artificial Languange finder recogonisable entity drawn, which would help poor and the needy in times of a pandemic.